Tandem clustering with invariant coordinate selection: Simulation study

 Figure~\ref{fig:best-eta2-clusters} also provides more insights into the behavior of the robust scatter pair $\tcov-\ucov$.
 Specifically, we observe that this scatter pair leads to similar discriminatory power as $\lcov-\cov$ and $\tcov-\cov$, except in the setting with $q=2$ highly unbalanced clusters (95--5) and with 2\% of outliers.
 In this specific situation, the discriminatory power considerably drops towards 0 and the variability increases.
 This is due to an artifact of our simulation design, where the outlyingness structure is likely to be constrained to a low-dimensional subspace if the number of outliers is small.
 Both $\tcov$ and $\ucov$ treat a small cluster as outliers, meaning that this scatter pair tends to ignore (some of) the relevant structure in such settings.
 There is of course a philosophical discussion as to where the line is between a group of outliers and a small cluster of observations, but such a discussion is beyond the scope of this paper.

-For PCA with $\rmcd_{0.75}$, we find much larger variability compared to the other cluster settings when we have two clusters and both clusters are larger than the trimming proportion (in Figure~\ref{fig:best-eta2-clusters}, we show 50--50 and 70--30).
+For PCA with $\rmcd_{0.75}$, we find much larger variability in settings with two clusters compared to the other cluster settings.
 Moreover, in all investigated cluster settings, the discriminatory power of PCA with $\rmcd_{0.75}$ is lower or at best comparable to that of ICS with $\tcov-\cov$ and $\lcov-\cov$.